-Sig's an entrepreneur, spends much time on his bike, in his running shoes, on snowboards and skis.
+Sig's an entrepreneur, spends much time on his bike, in his running shoes, on the yoga mat, on snowboards and skis.
 He writes about software, business strategy and how stuff should be operated... humbly of course, but with some attitude.

 Then he tries to implement the philosophy.
 Simply no fun just talking about it.